Mugshots of locally born Tasmanian prisoner James Geary (1844-1897?) from 1874-1893

 James Geary absconded from the Hobart Commissariat Stores, police gazette notice of 22nd April 1870.
 He was serving a sentence of 6 yrs for cattle-stealing, tried 7th July 1868, Hobart.

 James Geary was arrested by Sub-Inspector Dorsett, 20 May 1870.
-Thomas Nevin often accompanied Sub-Inspector Dorsett as assistant bailiff, a service he continued through to 1886.
+Thomas Nevin frequently accompanied Sub-Inspector Dorsett as assistant bailiff, a service he continued through to 1886.

-Geary was photographed by Nevin on being discharged from the Police Office on 20th February 1874.
+James Geary was photographed by Thomas Nevin on being discharged from the Municipal Police Office, Town Hall, Hobart on 20th February 1874.

-But Geary reoffended.
+But James Geary reoffended.
 Warrant for his arrest issued on 6th November 1874

-Geary was arrested again on 13th November, 1874, Supt Propsting etc
+James Geary was arrested again on 13th November, 1874, Superintendent Propsting etc

 James Geary served a short sentence of less than two years at the Port Arthur prison, arriving there on the 1 August 1868: he was “transferred to the House of Correction for Males Hobart Town to complete his sentence” on 28 March 1870, per this record signed James Boyd Civil Commandant.
+He was not photographed at Port Arthur.
 He was photographed in the last weeks of incarceration at the Hobart Gaol by Thomas J. Nevin prior to discharge in February 1874.

 Source: TAHO Ref: CON94-1-1_00204_L